abidurr98/Insurance-costs-excel-project/README.md

 Visualisations were used to explore data, validate assumptions, and communicate results effectively.
 These were produced directly in Excel using standard chart types, ensuring accessibility for business stakeholders.

 **Key exploratory visuals included:**
 - Histogram of charges, showing a right-skewed distribution with many moderate cases and a smaller group of high-cost individuals.
+SEE IMG_7260.png.
 - Bar chart of average charges by smoking status, which clearly highlighted that smokers face much higher costs.
+SEE IMG_7259.png.
 - Scatterplot of BMI versus charges split by smoking, which illustrated that the cost slope with BMI is steeper for smokers.
-- Boxplots of charges by region and sex, confirming that these variables had relatively smaller effects.
+SEE IMG_7261.png.

 For model evaluation, a **residual versus predicted plot** was created for the test set, showing that residuals centred around zero but with wider spread at higher charges, indicating heteroscedasticity.
 A **calibration plot by prediction decile** confirmed that predicted averages aligned closely with actual averages, suggesting good overall fit.